When you do things from your soul, you feel a river moving in you, a joy.

 A driving force behind my desire to open to greater joy, freedom, and peace, is the desire to serve my family, known and unknown.
 I have been able to meet the dark night by remembering love, knowing that when I care for this body, mind, and heart (the piece of land that I was gifted in this lifetime), I bow to my ancestors and the dieties, I connect with the Earth Mother, and I serve all beings.

 The daughter of Chinese immigrants born and raised in the SF Bay Area, I am a UCLA-trained clinical psychologist, served at the Palo Alto Veteran’s Hospital, and pursued postdoctoral training at Stanford University and UCSF in positive psychology, mindfulness meditation, and depression/eating disorder prevention.
 I was enriched by the Spirit Rock Dedicated Practitioner’s Program, training in Mindfulness-Based Stress Reduction and Mindfulness-Based Cognitive Therapy, and the SFCP Psychoanalytic Psychotherapy program.
 I am influenced by the work of West African (Dagara) elder Dr. Malidoma Somé, Jicarilla Apache elder Dr. Eduardo Duran, the Begays (Navajo/Diné), Somatic Experiencing founder Peter Levine, and so many others.

-In addition to adults, I enjoy working with teens, young adults, Asian Americans, and therapists-in-training.
+In addition to adults, I enjoy working with teens, young adults, Asian Americans, immigrants, People of Color, social activists, and therapists-in-training.